 Havilah in Kern County, California — The American West (Pacific Coastal)

 Topics and series.
-This historical marker is listed in these topic lists: Notable Places • Settlements & Settlers.
+This historical marker is listed in this topic list: Government & Politics.
 In addition, it is included in the Native Sons/Daughters of the Golden West series list.
-A significant historical year for this entry is 1864.
+A significant historical year for this entry is 1866.

 Location.
-35° 31.092′ N, 118° 30.978′ W. Marker is in Havilah, California, in Kern County.
-Marker is on Caliente-Bodfish Road (County Route 483), on the right when traveling north.
-The marker is located between historical 1867 Havilah School House and 1866 Kern County Court House/Museum.
+35° 31.082′ N, 118° 30.962′ W. Marker is in Havilah, California, in Kern County.
+Marker is on Caliente-Bodfish Road, on the right when traveling north.
+Marker is located about half way between the courthouse and the schoolhouse.
 Touch for map.
-Marker is at or near this postal address: 6800 County Road 483, Caliente CA 93518, United States of America.
+Marker is at or near this postal address: 6789 Caliente-Bodfish Road, Caliente CA 93518, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Historic Havilah (within shouting distance of this marker); a different marker also named Havilah (within shouting distance of this marker); Stage Robbery! (within shouting distance of this marker); First Catholic Church and Cemetery in Kern County (approx. ¼ mile away); Silver City Ghost TownUSS Arizona (approx. 6½ miles away); Keyesville (approx. 7½ miles away); Walker Basin (approx. 8½ miles away).
 Touch for a list and map of all markers in Havilah.